sderosiaux/every-single-day-i-tldr/README.md

 - https://status.zapier.com/#app-status So.
 Many.
 Services.
 - https://getawesomeness.herokuapp.com/ The awesome list of awesome lists.
 Gosh.
 - https://github.com/ripienaar/free-for-dev Ok, this one is a mandatory bookmark.
 List of any free (or free tier capable) *aaS and misc tools, to quickly (or not) rely on 3rd party services.
 Amazing.
+- http://blog.higher-order.com/blog/2013/11/01/free-and-yoneda/ Free monads, IO monad, Coyoneda. "type IO[F[_],A] = Free[({type λ[α] = (F[I], I => α) forSome {type I}})#λ, A]".
+YES!
+- http://blog.higher-order.com/assets/scalaio.pdf Free Monads impls are still a bit beyond me.
+It will come.
+- https://github.com/functional-streams-for-scala/fs2 Compositional, streaming I/O library for Scala (previsouly scalaz-stream)
+- https://github.com/krasserm/streamz akka streams (Source, Flow, Sink) to fs2 streams (Stream, Pipe, Sink) + fs2 streams camel integration
+- https://kwangyulseo.com/2014/05/21/scala-option-fold-vs-option-mapgetorelse/ Never noticed we could do .fold on an Option to handle both None/Some get cases.
+And fold forces the same returned type, good point.
+- https://github.com/ryanjay0/miles-deep a neural network to edit video and keep only ... porn scenes ! :-D Smarter than the recent Yahoo network that identify only nude or not, here it identify why "type" of sexual scene, and will probably do more soon (identify positions..)
+- https://github.com/n1trux/awesome-sysadmin very good list about sysadmin stuff, to bookmark.
+I've stumbled upon so many links -_-
+- https://healthchecks.io https://pushover.net/ combining those two to get mobile notifications if some checks fails. (pushover: 5$ fee after 7d trial)
+- http://blog.higher-order.com/blog/2013/11/01/free-and-yoneda/ Free Monads and Yoneda/CoYoneda.
+Trying, trying..
+- http://www.drmaciver.com/2008/03/existential-types-in-scala/ a bit deprecated, F[_] is working fine now.
+Except for this case where existential type is useful: var l : List[Class[T]] forSome{type T} = List(classOf[Int],classOf[String]) # ERROR! the subtype must be the same
+- https://www.implicitdef.com/2015/11/19/comparing-scala-http-client-libraries.html Play WS wins by its simplicity and good api. (the post focuses on how to make a http call easily)

 # 18-11-2016